-13. Not a policy change, just closing a loophole.
+13. No policy change, just clarifying existing policy and making different sections consistent.

 WCC 21.01.040(2)(b) allows an exempt subdivision with a minimum lot size of 20 acres, mirroring the state provision for exempt subdivisions.
 However, the Agriculture and Commercial Forestry zones have a minimum lot size of 40 acres.
-One could argue that this provision, then, would allow someone to create parcels of 20 acres in these zones, contrary to our minimum lot size for that zone.
-Staff proposes to fix this by including the below shown amendment (subsection (2)(b)).
+Some applicants have suggested that this contradiction should allow them to create 20 acres parcels in these zones, contrary to our minimum lot size for that zone.
+Staff proposes to clarify this by including the below shown amendment (subsection (2)(b)).